dsdashun/ccctx/README.md

 # List available contexts
 ccctx list

-# Run Claude with a context (interactive mode with arrow keys)
+# Run Claude Code with a context (interactive mode with arrow keys)
 ccctx run

-# Run Claude with a specific context
+# Run Claude Code with a specific context
 ccctx run personal
 ```

 ## How It Works

-The `run` command executes Claude with the specified context environment variables without affecting your current shell environment.
+The `run` command executes Claude Code with the specified context environment variables without affecting your current shell environment.

 In interactive mode (when no context name is provided), you can:
 - Use arrow keys (↑ ↓) to navigate between contexts